tkovalsky/work/README.md

 So here you are.
 When in doubt, as they say, read the (ahem) manual. :)

-Who we are

-James Cham — Twitter // LinkedIn

-Karin Klein — Twitter // LinkedIn // Blog

-Roy Bahat — Twitter // LinkedIn // Blog

-Harley Sugarman — Twitter // LinkedIn

-Minn Kim — Twitter // LinkedIn

-Angela Martin — LinkedIn

-Maria Sharp — LinkedIn
+Contact

-Shivon Zilis — Twitter // LinkedIn
+Todd Kovalsky — Twitter // LinkedIn

-Where we work
+Where i work

-San Francisco — 140 New Montgomery St., 22nd fl

-New York — 731 Lexington Ave.
+New York — New Jersey - Phildaelphia - Remote

 Questions?

-Our founders requested an anonymous way to ask us questions, so we're providing it for you, too.
-Right here.
+Email me at todd@tko.solutions and send a text to +1-917-601-4103.

 (If we've already answered the question in our manual, e.g., "how should I get in touch with you?" then we will respectfully ignore the question.)